-This project highlights the beauty of the Arabic language, thus replace negative associations of fear, terrorism and misery with hopes and dreams — all trough charity.
+byHamza's vision is to highlight the beauty of the Arabic language, thus replacing negative associations of fear, terrorism and misery with hopes and dreams — all through charity.

 byHamza sheds light upon the hope and aspirations of communities facing Islamophobia, aiming to inspire its consumers with a glimpse into situations by capturing the beauty of each individual and event.